-The recent snowstorms have impacted residents statewide in numerous ways.
-While focusing on the road conditions, school closings, and other challenges, we often forget about how damaging excessive snow loads can be to our home and farm structures.
-A number of recent roof collapses in the more heavily hit areas draw attention to this issue.
+Snowstorms can impact residents in numerous ways.
+While focusing on driving safely under adverse road conditions, school closings, and other challenges, we often forget about how damaging excessive snow loads can be to our home and farm structures.
+News of roof collapses periodically draw attention to this serious issue.

 All snow is not created equal.
 Snow can have a wide range of moisture contents, and this moisture content directly controls the weight the snow.

 ‘Dry’ snow, that light fluffy powdery stuff, is much lighter than the dense and heavy ‘wet’ snow.
 For example, two feet of a typical ‘dry’ snow will exert a load of just under 10 lb/ft2 on a flat surface, while the same depth of a ‘wet’ snow can exert over 40 lb/ft2.

 In West Virginia, snow can be on either end of the spectrum.
 On the ‘wet’ end of the spectrum, under a three-foot snowfall, the maximum estimated ground snow loads approached 70 lb/ft2.
 Even so, the actual snow load on a roof is often less than the load on the ground.
 This is because winter winds can blow some of the snow off of the building; however, if snow drifts occur on the roof, loads can significantly increase.
 Typically, as roof slope increases, the snow load decreases because snow tends to slide off instead of build up.

 There are a number of reasons why roofs can fail.
 If the actual snow load on the roof is greater than the design load, then there is a danger of collapse.
 Improper building design and faulty construction can also result in failure, as can older buildings that have been subjected to decay or damage.
 In addition, buildings are typically only designed to hold the design loads for about a month before structural fatigue weakens the roof and collapse can occur.